transcriptionpro/wuc-new/_posts/2017-01-27-a-simple-guide-to-effectively-and-safely-mixing-bitcoins.md

 published: true
 ---

-a simple guide to safely and effectively tumbling (mixing) bitcoins.

 <p>Bitcoin tumbling, also referred to as Bitcoin mixing or Bitcoin laundering, is the process of using a third party service to break the connection between a <a href="/tumbling-bitcoins-is-a-path-through-the-rinse-cycle/">Bitcoin address sending coins</a> and the address(s) they are sent to. </p>

 <p>Since the Bitcoin blockchain is a public ledger that records every transaction, mixing coins is critical for anyone who doesn’t want the entire world to know exactly where they send and store their BTC, or from where they receive it.</p>